-In this tab you can change limits of failed login attempts and temporary blocks duration:
+In this tab you can change limits of fail login attempts and temporary blocks duration:

 For some reason, you may want to block certain IP addresses or whitelist them in order to avoid blocking.
 For these purposes, you can use Whitelist/Blacklist Management tabs in the cPHulk menu:

-You can whitelist/blacklist multiple IP addresses at the same time or even full networks specified in the CIDR format.
+You can whitelist/blacklist multiple IP addresses at the same time or even specify full networks in the CIDR format.

-NOTE: It is highly recommended to whitelist your own IP address in order to avoid a lockout from the server.
+NOTE: We recommend to whitelist your own IP address in order to avoid a lockout from the server.

 cPHulk provides useful blocking logs for your convenience.
 There you can check which IP addresses/users were blocked and for which period: